SaiKapilKumar/Wine-Quality-Prediction/README.md

 This project is about predicting the quality of wine based on various features.
 The project uses several machine learning models from the sklearn library.

+- Logistic Regression
+- Stochastic Gradient Descent Classifier
+- Decision Tree Classifier
+- Random Forest Classifier

+Each model is trained and evaluated on the wine quality dataset.
+The performance of the models can be compared to choose the best one for this prediction task.

 ## Dependencies

 The project requires the following Python libraries: